EU tensions flare over migrants as Macron blasts Italy - Journal du Cameroun

 Under existing rules, countries where migrants first arrive are required to process their asylum requests, placing the burden on Italy in particular, as well as fellow southern countries Greece and Spain.

-EU leaders in December set an end-of-June deadline for an overhaul of these so-called “Dublin rules”, but they have been in deadlock for two years and there is little sign of a breakthrough.
+EU leaders have set an end-of-June deadline for an overhaul of these so-called “Dublin rules”, but talks have been deadlocked for two years and there is little sign of a breakthrough.

-Attempts to distribute refugees around the bloc’s 28 members have consistently failed, with the surge in immigration fuelling anti-immigration, far-right political parties across Europe.
+Attempts to distribute refugees around the bloc’s 28 member states have consistently failed, with the surge in migrants fuelling anti-immigration, far-right political parties across Europe.

-An Italian suggestion last year that rescue boats should be able to land migrants in other ports along the Mediterranean, such as those in France, was also rejected by its EU partners.
+“We cannot continue the political ping pong on who is finally responsible for shouldering the responsiblity of migration or protecting external borders, because we all are,” EU Migration Commissioner Dimitris Avramopoulos said on Tuesday in Strasbourg.

-Interior Minister and Deputy Prime Minister Matteo Salvini, the League leader, said last week that he would not allow Italy to become “Europe’s refugee camp”.
+Interior Minister Matteo Salvini, the League leader, said last week that he would not let Italy become “Europe’s refugee camp”.

-He has also taken aim at Mediterranean island Malta for failing to allow in rescue boats and has criticised French reinforcements at its border with Italy which result in many migrants being turned back.

 – EU foundations at risk? –